 Pyramid Trail is a 6 mile out and back trail located near Phoenix, AZ that offers scenic views.
-The trail is good for all skill levels and primarily used for hiking and trail running.
+The trail is rated as moderate and primarily used for hiking and trail running.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash